PBM To Distribute Five Mln Meals During Ramzan, MD Bait-ul-Mal Unveils - UrduPoint

 PBM To Distribute Five Mln Meals During Ramzan, MD Bait-ul-Mal Unveils

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Feb, 2025) Pakistan Bait-ul-Mal (PBM) is set to launch one of its largest relief campaigns during the holy month of Ramzan, aiming to distribute over five million Iftar meal boxes across the country under the Prime Minister’s Special Initiative.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Mar, 2025) Pakistan Bait-ul-Mal (PBM) is all set to launch one of its largest relief campaigns during the holy month of Ramzan, aiming to distribute over five million Iftar meal boxes across the country under the Prime Minister’s Special Initiative.

 The campaign will target the most deserving and underprivileged segments of society, offering relief to those struggling with poverty and hunger.

-In an exclusive interview with APP on Friday, Managing Director, PBM, Senator Captain (R) Shaheen Khalid Butt said the initiative would provide ready-to-eat meals through PBM’s existing district-level infrastructure spread across the country.
+In an exclusive interview with APP, Managing Director, PBM, Senator Captain (R) Shaheen Khalid Butt said the initiative would provide ready-to-eat meals through PBM’s existing district-level infrastructure spread across the country.

 He highlighted that PBM will utilize mosques, orphan centers, women empowerment centers, schools, and other designated locations for meal distribution, while 33 mobile trucks will operate on different routes to reach the most remote areas.